BICENTENNIAL TRIBUTE

 H: I hope confinement in this equally rural cistern eases your temper somewhat - and you commence work on a doughty poem which will earn you a bust in the Abbey

-B: humph! - I am twenty now and therefore have not long to live - anyways, I am fairly knocked up with rhyme
+B: Humph! - I am twenty now and therefore have not long to live - anyways, I am fairly knocked up with rhyme

 Movement is heard overhead - footsteps descend the stairs - H and SBD are momentarily speechless